hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 cfe-tls-key-pair   kubernetes.io/tls   3      2m25s
 ```

-### Install Nginx applications
+### Deploy sample Nginx applications

-Three Nginx applicaitons from the GitHub repo [ingress-demo](https://github.com/GuopingJia/ingress-demo.git) will be deployed as sample applications to the cluster.

-T﻿he repo's *apps* folder contains the Nginx applications' YAML manifest files:
+In order to validate the Ingress TLS termination, three sample Nginx applications will be deployed to the cluster using the YAML manifest files from GitHub repo [ingress-demo](https://github.com/GuopingJia/ingress-demo):

 ```shell
 $ tree ingress-demo/